 Before sending a template, check:

-✅ Is the booking link right at the top?
+✅ Is the booking link the first call to action?

 ✅ Is the language warm and supportive?